frafall/service.snapcast/README.md

 snapclient.service.sample file in .kodi/addons/service.snapcast/system.d

 You can do something like:
-- cd .kodi/addons/service.snapcast/system.d
+> cd .kodi/addons/service.snapcast/system.d
-- cp snapclient.service.sample snapclient.service
+> cp snapclient.service.sample snapclient.service
-- systemd enable `pwd`/snapclient.service
+> systemd enable `pwd`/snapclient.service
-- systemctl start snapclient.service
+> systemctl start snapclient.service

 and do any configuration you want in the default/snapclient file.
+Note that updating the addon will remove everything in the service.snapcast directory, ie take a backup.

 Snapserver
 ----------